spacing spacing spacing

 Note well that, regardless of the frequency of the treatment, for behavioral change to occur you must dedicate time between sessions to study daily the topics on this website and to pray constantly for humility to accept your brokenness, for wisdom to accept God’s guidance in all things, for courage to face your emotional pain, for determination to resist worry and doubt, for strength to persevere through darkness, and for understanding to accept the guidance necessary to make meaningful changes in your beliefs about yourself and in your physically and spiritually unhealthy behaviors.

-Making a Payment
+Making a Payment for Services Rendered

 Secure payments can be made through the mail by check or money order, or through PayPal or Square (both of which accept all credit/debit cards—click one of the links below).
 International payments can also be made through Wise; I can provide the details as needed.

-Send a secure payment through PayPal:
+send a secure payment through

 spacing

-Go to Square to make a secure payment:
+to make a secure payment

 spacing